Areej17-01/Areej17-01/README.md

--Hi, I’m @Areej17-01
+-Hi, I’m **Areej Mehboob**
--I’m interested in data Science
--I’m currently learning LLMs and computer vision.
+-I’m currently working as NLP Researcher/ML engineer
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️ I’m open to colleborate and looking to collaborate on AI based projects